hilton-98/startup/README.md

 - Some things are extremely painful to do in react...
 Others are really easy.
 Adding callback functions to dynamic lists can be quite tricky.
 - You have to have a root JSX object when you return a React component.
 This can really screw with your CSS if you don't watch out for it, especially if you are using flexbox.
 - The useEffect() function is also very useful, and can be used to re-render after asynchronous calls.
+- Shallow copies are the enemy.
+Deep copies are your friend.